Eisenhower Matrix Template

 Update your matrices throughout the day.
 But be careful not to spend too much time on them.
 Everyone is guilty of procrastinating by making to-do lists!
 Allocate a certain amount of time for your matrix, maybe five or ten minutes in the morning and another five or ten minutes at lunch, to avoid overthinking it.

 Create your own Eisenhower matrix

 Making your own Eisenhower matrix is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share it.
+Miro’s virtual collaboration platform is the perfect canvas to create and share it.
 Get started by selecting the Eisenhower Matrix Template, then take the following steps to make one of your own.